Thomas Savage (Virginia interpreter): Life after 1623

 In c.
 1623, Thomas Savage married Hannah (or Ann) "Tyng", who arrived on the Seaflower as a "tobacco bride".
 The couple had a son, John, around 1624.
 Thomas Savage became wealthy by trading, specifically fur trading.
 By early 1625, Savage was recorded as possessing a house, a barn, a boat, and two servants.
 In c.
 1626, Thomas Savage (now an ancient planter) owned Savage's Choice, a 150 acre plantation.

 Around the same time period, Savage came in conflict with George Yeardley and associate Captain William Eppes, and was brought up on legal charges.
 By March 1625, Savage was forced into the government's service, by way of official interpreter of the Accomac Shire region.
 Savage continued to serve as an interpreter until his death in or before September, 1633.
-He was survived by his son, who inherited his land, and his wife.
+He was survived by his son (who inherited his land) and his wife.
 Hannah (Ann) remarried a planter named Daniel Cugley by 1638.
+A carpenter named Thomas Savadge [sic] also lived in Accomacke, but was not the same person.